-Feed-back linearization compensator (FLC) is a powerful nonlinear estimator which it widely used in control of robot manipulator.
+Computed torque compensator (CTC) is a powerful nonlinear estimator which it widely used in control of robot manipulator.
 It is based on feedback linearization and computes the required arm torques using the nonlinear feedback control law.
 This controller/estimator works very well when all dynamic and physical parameters are known but when the continuum robot manipulator has variation in dynamic parameters, the controller/estimator has no acceptable performance[7-14].
-In practice, most of continuum robot manipulator systems parameters are unknown or time variant, therefore, artificial intelligence based feedback linearization estimator is used to compensate dynamic equation of continuum robot manipulator[1, 6].
-Research on FLC is significantly growing on robot manipulator application which has been reported in [1, 6, 15-20].
-Vivas and Mosquera [19]have proposed a predictive functional controller and compare to FLC for tracking response in uncertain environment.
-However both controllers have been used in feedback linearization, but predictive strategy gives better result as a performance.
-A FLC with non parametric regression models have been presented for a robot arm[16].
-This controller also has been problem in uncertain dynamic models.
-Based on [7-11] and [18-29] FLC is a significant nonlinear estimator/controller to certain systems which it is based on feedback linearization and computes the required arm torques using the nonlinear feedback control law.
-When all dynamic and physical parameters are known, FLC works fantastically; practically a large amount of systems have uncertainties, therefore artificial intelligence methodology applied to FLC to estimate the nonlinear equivalent part based on parallel methodology.
+In practice, most of continuum robot manipulator systems parameters are unknown or time variant, therefore, feedforward artificial intelligence fuzzy computed torque estimator is used to compensate dynamic equation of continuum robot manipulator[1, 6].
+Research on CTC is significantly growing on robot manipulator application which has been reported in [1, 6, 15-20].
+When all dynamic and physical parameters are known, CTC works fantastically; practically a large amount of systems have uncertainties, therefore artificial intelligence (fuzzy inference system) methodology applied to CTC to estimate the nonlinear equivalent part based on parallel methodology.

 Fuzzy-logic aims to provide an approximate but effective means of describing the behavior of systems that are not easy to describe precisely, and which are complex or ill-defined.
 It is based on the assumption that, in contrast to Boolean logic, a statement can be partially true (or false).
-For example, the expression (I live near SSP) where the fuzzy value (near) applied to the fuzzy variable (distance), in addition to being imprecise, is subject to interpretation.
+For example, the expression (I live near SSP) where the fuzzy value (near) applied to the fuzzy 4 variable (distance), in addition to being imprecise, is subject to interpretation.
 The essence of fuzzy control is to build a model of human expert who is capable of controlling the plant without thinking in terms of its mathematical model.
-As opposed to conventional control approaches where the focus is on constructing a controller described by differential equations, in fuzzy control the focus is on gaining an intuitive understanding (heuristic data) of how to best control the process, and then load this data into the control system [24-46].
+As opposed to conventional control approaches where the focus is on constructing a controller described by differential equations, in fuzzy control the focus is on gaining an intuitive understanding (heuristic data) of how to best control the process, and then load this data into the control system [22-53]